fernando-mc/libertyjs-jams/README.md

 First, clone this repository.

-Using SSH - `git clone git@github.com:fernando-mc/serverlessjams.git`
+Using SSH - `git clone git@github.com:fernando-mc/libertyjs-jams.git`
-Or using HTTPS - `git clone https://github.com/fernando-mc/serverlessjams.git`
+Or using HTTPS - `git clone https://github.com/fernando-mc/libertyjs-jams.git`

-Then, run `cd serverlessjams` and make sure you see two folders named `backend` and `frontend` and a file called `serverless.yml`.
+Then, run `cd libertyjs-jams` and make sure you see two folders named `backend` and `frontend` and a file called `serverless.yml`.

 ### Getting Dependencies